tigerhawkvok/DnD-LLNS-CryptPuzzle/README.md

 ## Cross-Platform issues

 I've tried to add a cross-platform implementation of `getch()`.
-It should work, but if it doesn't, let me know or [update the code on this Gist](https://gist.github.com/tigerhawkvok/9542594)
+It should work, but if it doesn't, let me know or [update the code on this Gist](https://gist.github.com/tigerhawkvok/9542594), and [instead download the code from this commit](https://github.com/tigerhawkvok/DnD-LLNS-CryptPuzzle/tree/d08dc656150ebec2bb1c340b581e54e960d515d3).

 ## Introduction